NicholasStern/Dotua/docs/documentation.md

 and reverse automatic differentiation, Dotua avoids these performance issues. -->

+## A Note on Comparisons

+It is important to note that the Dotua library intentionally does not overload comparison operators for its variables classs (i.e., *Scalar*, *rScalar*, and *Vector*).
+Users should only use the the equality and inequality operators == and != to determine object equivalence.
+For users wishing to perform comparisons on the values of functions or variables composes of *Scalar*, *rScalar*, or *Vector* variables with the values of functions or variables of the same type, they can do so in the following manner:

+### Scalar Comparisons

+The values of *Scalar* variables should be compared by first obtaining the *Scalar* object's value with a call to **eval()** and then performing any desired numeric comparison on the first object in the tuple returned using the standard comparison operators for numeric types in Python.
+The derivatives of functions of *Scalar* variables can be compared as any other dictionaries are compared in Python.

+### rScalar Comparisons

+The values of *rScalar* variables should be compared by first obtaining the *Scalar* object's value with a call to **eval()** and then performing any desired numeric comparison on the value returned using the standard comparison operators for numeric types in Python.
+Users can compare the derivatives of functions defined using rScalars by using the rAutoDiff partial method to form any desired gradient and then performing comparisons using the standard numeric comparison operators.

+### Vector Comparisons

 ## External Depencies

-This project aims to restrict dependencies on third-party libraries to the necessary minimum.
-Thus, the application will be restricted to using NumPy as necessary for mathematical computation (e.g., trigonometric functions).
-The test suite will use pytest and pytest-cov to perform unit testing and coverage analysis of such testing.
+Dotua restricts dependencies on third-party libraries to the necessary minimum.
+Thus, the only external dependencies are NumPy, pytest, and pytest-cov.
+NumPy is used as necessary within the library for mathematical computation (e.g., trigonometric functions).
+Additionally, pytest and pytest-cov are used to perform unit testing and coverage analysis of such testing.